 1. What is recyclable at the County Transfer Stations (TS)?

-Glass, plastic, aluminum, cardboard, batteries, used oil, and HHW are all accepted for FREE.
+Glass, plastic, aluminum, cardboard, batteries, used oil, and HHW are all accepted for FREE at all sites.
+Mixed Paper Recycling is available at the Paradise Transfer Station only.

 2. Where else can I take it?